magnolia-cms/headless-documentation/docs/getting-started/hello-hosted-trial.md

 *   In your editor, open: `/light-modules/spa-website-lm/contentTypes/tour.yaml`
 *   Change `label: Description` to `label: Summary`, and save.
+*   In your terminal 'cd' into the repository directory.

-*   Commit and push your change to git.
+Commit and push your change to git.
 ```
 git commit -a -m "Changed tours label."
 git push